kelseyhightower/standalone-kubelet-tutorial/README.md

 ### Verification

-It will take a few minutes for `kubelet` container to download and initialize.
+It will take a few minutes for the `kubelet` container to download and initialize.
 Verify the `kubelet` is running:

 ```
 sudo systemctl status kubelet